 I was fortunate enough to visit several creative agencies during a university class trip to Amsterdam, which included Design Bridge.
-We were given a great presentation by Jason Kempen, one of the Creative Directors here, who told us all about the Studio and what it’s like to work and live in Amsterdam.
-Jason mentioned the Amsterdam Studio’s internship programme and encouraged us to send him our portfolios if we were interested.
+We were given a great presentation by one of the Creative Directors who told us all about the Studio and what it’s like to work and live in Amsterdam.
+The Amsterdam Studio’s internship programme was mentioned, and we were encouraged to send in our portfolios if we were interested.

-I got a good feel for the Studio’s atmosphere during my visit and was really impressed by the amazing work Jason shared with us, plus Amsterdam has a great vibe and there’s so much to do here, so I was really hooked on the prospect of doing an internship.
-I sent my portfolio over and a few months later, here I was!
+I got a good feel for the Studio’s atmosphere during my visit and was really impressed by the amazing work I saw, plus Amsterdam has a great vibe and there’s so much to do here, so I was really hooked on the prospect of doing an internship.
+I sent my portfolio over and a few months later, there I was!

-If you had to choose, what would your top 3 highlights be?
+If you had to choose, what would your top 3 highlights be from that time?

-That’s a tough one as I’ve had so many great experiences.
-Firstly would probably be just meeting the team.
-The Studio is incredibly diverse with dozens of nationalities and professional backgrounds in one place, and I’ve felt like I’ve been learning something new about different cultures or the industry every day.
-Plus being surrounded by such a talented team has been incredibly inspiring for me as a designer.
+That’s a tough one as I had so many great experiences.
+Firstly, would probably be just meeting the team.
+The Studio is incredibly diverse with dozens of nationalities and professional backgrounds in one place, and I felt like I was learning something new about different cultures or the industry every day.
+Plus being surrounded by such a talented team was incredibly inspiring for me as a designer.
 Settling in came very naturally, especially as there are plenty of regular social traditions to get involved in, like (often themed) afternoon tea on Wednesdays.
 That was a great way to get to know everyone quickly.

-Second would be seeing how a large project I worked on evolved and developed during my time here.
-The project was for a massive global coffee brand, and it’s been fascinating to see how such a large-scale project comes together over time.
-It’s also a great feeling to see elements I contributed to being included in the mix.
+Second would be seeing how a large project I worked on evolved and developed during my internship.
+The project was for a massive global coffee brand, and it was fascinating to see how such a large-scale project came together over time.
+It was a great feeling to see elements I contributed to being included in the mix.

 Lastly would be simply exploring Amsterdam and the surrounding areas.
-It’s such a great place to visit with so much to see and do.
-The Netherlands is very photogenic, which for someone who loves to take pictures like me is a big added bonus.
+It’s such a great place to visit, with so much to see and do.
+The Netherlands is very photogenic so, for someone who loves to take pictures like me, that was a big added bonus.
 In fact, I took most of the photos on this blog post!

-Has your internship changed your ambitions as a designer?
+Did doing an internship change your ambitions as a designer?

-It has massively, and the whole experience has been incredibly affirming for me.
+Yes, massively.
+The whole experience was incredibly affirming for me.
 I think that during university it’s normal to doubt yourself and your abilities.
 I sure did both.
-However, coming here and getting stuck in to real-world work has given me so much more confidence than I had before.
-Working in such a fast-paced work environment has really sped up how fast I can tackle a project, which feels like a big hurdle for a lot of students in university.
+However, coming here and getting stuck into real-world work gave me so much more confidence than I had before.
+Working in such a fast-paced work environment really sped up how fast I could tackle a project, which can feel like a big hurdle for a lot of students in university.

-If anything, spending time in a living-breathing studio helps to demystify the whole design process, and it’s definitely given me a much clearer understanding of how the industry works.
+If anything, spending time in a living-breathing studio helped to demystify the whole design process, and it’s definitely given me a much clearer understanding of how the industry works.

 Given what you’ve learnt, what advice would you give a design student looking for a placement or internship?